railsgirlswgtn/fan-fiction-github-challenge/README.md

   6. Are you sure?

   7. Ok.
 Take a deep breath and type `git merge master`.
-    * If you haven't made any commits since making this branch, this will probably just come up with a text editor screen asking you for a commit message.
+    * If you haven't made any commits since making this branch, or if you have only edited things that don't conflict with anything else, this will probably just come up with a text editor screen asking you for a commit message.
 You can just exit out of it by typing `:q`.
 Shazam.
 You are done.
-Proceed to step 10.
+Proceed to step 11.
     * If you have made commits since making the branch, given that there a bunch of people editing the same file, it is extremely likely that you will have **merge conflicts**.
 You'll see this:

       ```